Thomas Wentworth Higginson

 Higginson studied theology at Harvard Divinity School but left after a year to oppose the impending war with Mexico.
-Believing the Mexican War was an excuse to expand slavery, Higginson responded to the crisis by writing abolitionist poetry and collecting signatures for anti-war petitions.
-Eventually Higginson returned to divinity school and later entered the ministry.
-However, his radical abolitionist sermons proved to be too much for his first congregation and he was forced to resign.
+Believing the Mexican-American War was an excuse to expand slavery, Higginson responded to the crisis by writing abolitionist poetry and collecting signatures for anti-war petitions.
+Eventually, Higginson returned to divinity school and later entered the ministry.
+However, his radical abolitionist sermons proved to be too much for his first congregation, and he was forced to resign.

 In 1850, with the passage of the Fugitive Slave Act, Higginson became outraged; believing that God’s law called Christians to oppose the Act, he joined the Boston Vigilance Committee, an organization that protected fugitive slaves.
 In a sermon entitled "Massachusetts in Mourning," Higginson challenged his congregation to end the scourge of slavery by any means:

 "If you take part in politics henceforward, let it be only to bring nearer the crisis which will either save or sunder this nation.”